-10 WEB-Server
+10 WEB server

 This UNIGATE® has an integrated web server.
-The delivery condition has a HTML-Page in the file system, which shows the system parameters of the device.
+When delivered, the file system of the UNIGATE® contains an HTML page on which the system parameters of the device are displayed.

-The Web Page can be changed by the customer as desired, or replaced with a self-created web page.
-It can be written into the file system via FTP (see chapter 9).
+The web page can be changed as desired by the customer or replaced with their own web page.
+This can then be written to the file system via FTP (see Chapter 9).